 The POTUS pondered, then turned to McGuinn.
 “What do you think, Brock?”

 Brock shrugged, eyes still glazed, smirk etched within the frame of his chiseled jaw line.

 “Have the new admin send him in.”

 “Sorry, sir, she didn’t come in to work today.
 She emailed saying she was ill.
 Hab, would you please go and bring in Mr. Cleveland.

 Hab stopped doodling and set down his notepad.
-He pushed back from his seat, straightened his Bermuda shorts, and strode over to the door, opened it.
+He pushed back from his seat, straightened his Bermuda shorts, strode over to the door and opened it.
 Tex Cleveland, a balding, barrel-chested man in his mid-sixties was seated in a chair in the concrete corridor.
 He stood.
 He wore a navy suit with a pinstriped shirt and a belt clasped with a massive silver buckle emblazoned with a five-pointed star surrounded by an outline of the border-shape of Texas.
 He held a white, ten-gallon hat in his hands.
-He entered the UltraBunker and the POTUS stood and shook his hand from across the table.
+He entered the UltraBunker and the POTUS met him and shook his hand.
 They both took their seats opposite each other.

 “Thanks for coming, Mr. Cleveland.”

 “My pleasure, Mr. President.
 Please, call me Tex,” he said with a grin that revealed one golden-capped canine tooth.